 Best for: SEO is best for brands needing to build long-term brand awareness, establish build long-term brand awareness, establish topical authority, and capture users at the top and middle of the funnel.

-Best for: CRO is best for established sites with steady traffic that need to improve their lead-to-customer ratio or improve their lead-to-customer ratio or [maximize revenue](/industry/ecommerce/online-retailer) from existing marketing spend. from existing marketing spend.
+Best for: CRO is best for established sites with steady traffic that need to improve their lead-to-customer ratio or improve their lead-to-customer ratio or customer ratio or maximize revenue from existing maximize revenue from existing [total marketing spend from existing marketing spend.](/industry/ecommerce/online-retailer) from existing marketing spend. from existing marketing spend.

 1 wins for Search Engine Optimization (SEO) · 1 wins for Conversion Rate Optimization (CRO) · 3 ties